scraggo/scraggo.github.io/content/blog/other/questions-to-get-to-know-yourself.md

 - **Gardening**: Design and cultivate your own garden, combining aesthetics with nature.
 - **Fashion Design**: Create your own clothing or accessories, exploring textiles and styles.
 - **Interior Design**: Work on decorating and designing spaces to reflect personal style.
-- **Digital Art**: Use software to create illustrations, animations, or graphic designs.
 - **Podcasting**

 Sources (provided by [perplexity.ai](https://www.perplexity.ai)):